gmarler/nixos-config/README.md

 be offended if I don't integrate them, I value having my config work over having it be optimal.

+## Things that Still Don't Work

+** Cut from MacOS and Paste into NixOS
+** prltools to get Dual Displays working on NixOS
+** Use of proxy on MacOS from within NixOS
+** Installation of within-VPN CA Certs into NixOS

 ## How I Work

 I like to use macOS as the host OS and NixOS within a VM as my primary